matthewcornell/peepweather/README.txt

 ** ? cookies: use secure?

 * >> features: to do
+** 1 add chick pic image in header! was causing problems - mobile navbar to cover top of content, etc.

 ** 1 text input error-checking (and forgiveness, validation) o zip/latlon: o validation: not empty. zip or lat/lon pattern (zip: five numbers, exists in zipcode file)